-Networking the T41U5XBB and PicoCNC
+Networking the T41U5XBB and RP23CNC

 This procedure will allow you to connect to a router that dynamically assigns an IP address upon connection (DNS).
 Use this blog to connect directly to a PC via a static network connection.